Cmi-shote/shipmentApp/README.md

 ## Credits
 - UI reference: [Movemate Shipments Mobile App on Dribbble](https://dribbble.com/shots/21617837-Movemate-Shipments-Mobile-App)
 - Custom UI/UX for additional features and screens
+- Some icons cropped from Dribbble images due to unavailability of direct sources

 ---